djacquel/jekyllCategories/index.md

 ---
 ```

-**Category** variable can be a string, an integer or an array it can be set like this in posts front matter :
+**category** variable can be a string, an integer or an array it can be set like this in posts front matter :

 ``` yaml
 ---